Upon successful completion of this course, the student

 - Modelling the electricity market

 - Integrated assessment models

 - Application of models in energy policy-making

-For students in the Science, Management and Innovation track: the Energy and Climate course (FMT022) is mandatory.
-For students not in the SMI-track, it is strongly recommended to have completed energy-related courses, such as a Huygens college on energy, Energy and Climate course (FMT022), or the BSc course Energy and Sustainability (GCSE002).
-For students outside the Faculty of Science, this course requires you to perform various calculations, so alongside the aforementioned courses, quantitative skills are required.
+For students in the Science, Management and Innovation track: the Energy and Climate course (FMT022) should be completed.
+For students not in the SMI-track, it is recommended to have completed an energy-related course, such as a Huygens college on energy, Energy and Climate course (FMT022), or the BSc course Energy and Sustainability (GCSE002).
+For students outside the Faculty of Science, this course requires you to perform various calculations, so alongside the aforementioned courses, basic quantitative skills are required.